RobertSibek/SpaceInvaders/README.md

     [x] show game summary
         [x] show click to menu button
         [x] show play again button
-[] test gameplay
+[x] test gameplay
-[] add one life for each round finished without loosing life (until max.
-5 lifes) [] think about how to add original 4 notes background music with increasing tempo (makes pressure to player) [x] obfuscate .js files and distribute
+[x] add one life for each round finished without loosing life (until max.
+5 lifes) [] think about how to add original 4 notes background music with increasing tempo (makes pressure to player).
+It could be also similar sound motive, which tempo is increasing with alien swarm speed
+[x] obfuscate .js files and distribute
 [x] publish game
 [] check browser compatibility